YuchenLou/ZO-BCD/README.md

 To replicate our imagenet attacks do the following:
 1. You will need the Wavelet toolbox and the Deep Learning toolbox installed on Matlab.
 2. Download the pre-trained Inceptionv3 model, as described [here](https://www.mathworks.com/help/deeplearning/ref/inceptionv3.html).
 3. Download the ImageNet test set, available [here](http://jaina.cs.ucdavis.edu/datasets/adv/imagenet/).
-Copy this folder into the Image Attack folder.
-(Alternatively, update the path in ZOBCD_Image_Attack.m file).
+Copy this folder into `Image Attack`.
+(Alternatively, update the path in `ZOBCD_Image_Attack.m` file).
 4. That's it!
-Run ZOBCD_Image_Attack to perform the attacks.
-Note that we have included a few sample outputs in the Examples folder.
+Run `ZOBCD_Image_Attack.m` to perform the attacks.
+Note that we have included a few sample outputs in `Examples`.

 ## Audio Attack
 To replicate our audio attacks do the following:
-1. You will need the Audio and Deep Learning toolboxes in Matlab installed.
+1. You will need the Audio, Wavelet, and Deep Learning toolboxes in Matlab installed.
 2. Follow the instructions [here](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html) to download the SpeechCommands data set.
-Put the folders in `../Sounds`.
+Put the folders in `Image Attack/Sounds`.
 This path can be changed in `ZO_BCD_Audio_Targeted_Test.m`.
 3. Open the MATLAB Deep Learning Speech Recognition Example folder (as described [here](https://www.mathworks.com/help/deeplearning/ug/deep-learning-speech-recognition.html) ).
-You will need to copy commandNet.mat and helperExtractAuditoryFeatures.m into the Audio Attack folder.
+You will need to copy `commandNet.mat` and `helperExtractAuditoryFeatures.m` into `Audio Attack` .
 4. That's it!
-You can now run ZO_BCD_Audio_Targeted_Test.m and see the results.
-Note that we have included a few sample outputs in the Examples folder.
+You can now run `ZO_BCD_Audio_Targeted_Test.m` and see the results.
+Note that we have included a few sample outputs in `Examples`.